fiskl-accounting/help-docs/docs/Settings-Configurations/user-settings.md

  - Profile
 ---

-The User Settings page allows you to manage your personal account information and preferences within Fiskl.
+The User settings page allows you to manage your personal account information and preferences within Fiskl.
 These settings affect how Fiskl appears and functions for your individual user account.

-Access User Settings by clicking the `round icon` in the top right menu or visiting the [User Settings page](https://my.fiskl.com/user-settings/account-settings) on the web dashboard.
+Access User settings by clicking the `round icon` in the top right menu or visiting the [User settings page](https://my.fiskl.com/user-settings/account-settings) on the web dashboard.

 ## Preferences

 ### Mileage tracking

-- Mileage rate: Set the standard rate for mileage calculations (e.g., 1.34 per mile).
+- Mileage rate: Set the standard rate for mileage calculations (e.g., 1.34 per mile)
-- Travel unit: Choose between miles (mi) or kilometers (km).
+- Travel unit: Choose between miles (mi) or kilometers (km)

 ### Time tracking

-- Billing rate: Set your hourly rate (e.g., 100 per hour).
+- Billing rate: Set your hourly rate (e.g., 100 per hour)
-- Billing unit: Currently, only hours (H) are supported.
+- Billing unit: Currently, only hours (H) are supported

 ### Accounting